USAT General Frank M. Coxe: Alcatraz prison break

-Alcatraz Prison almost lost one of its boarders when John K. Giles, aged 50, a mail robber and four-time convict, stole an army uniform from the prison laundry and jumped aboard the Coxe just before she departed for Angel Island.
+Alcatraz Prison almost lost one of its boarders when John K. Giles, aged 50, a mail robber and four-time convict, stole an army uniform from the prison laundry and jumped aboard the General Frank M. Coxe just before she departed for Angel Island.
 Although a count of both the soldiers on the Coxe and the prisoners working on the docks alerted the authorities to an escape, an error in communication and forged documents allowed Giles to land at Fort McDowell.
 However, a discrepancy in his uniform brought him to the attention of an officer, who then recognized his forged documents and arrested him not knowing of the prison break.
 Giles was returned to Alcatraz to serve-out his sentence.
 There was some controversy over whether this constituted a successful escape and a recapture, or a foiled plan.
 Officially, Alcatraz retained its perfect record as "escape proof" until it closed in the mid-1960s, since it was assumed that all other missing prisoners had drowned.

 World War II

 Fort McDowell, after 1932 a facility of the San Francisco Port of Embarkation, became a critical processing center of the for US troops heading to the Pacific theater of battle with U.S. entry into World War II.
 The early troop processing was substantially divided between Fort McDowell and Fort Mason, and despite the new bridges and highways, ships and ferries were the only connection between the locations.
-During World War II, the Coxe made as many as eight scheduled trips per day between Fort McDowell and Fort Mason.
+During World War II, the General Frank M. Coxe made as many as eight scheduled trips per day between Fort McDowell and Fort Mason.
 After activation in May 1942 of Camp Stoneman, the largest troop staging area on the west coast, Fort McDowell continued as a center for processing unassigned enlisted personnel and prisoner of war camp.
 After satisfying the exigencies of the war, Fort McDowell was eventually phased-out after World War II, and was closed as a processing center prior to the Korean War.
-By 1947 the Coxe was obsolete and was decommissioned.
+By 1947 the General Frank M. Coxe was obsolete and was decommissioned.

 Post military use

 Tour ferry

-After her military service the Coxe was bought by the Golden Gate Scenic Steamship Line, which now operate the Red & White Fleet of ferry and tour boats on San Francisco Bay.
-The Coxe operated as the SS Frank M. Coxe as a local cruise ship and tour ferry until the 1950s.
+After her military service the General Frank M. Coxe was bought by the Golden Gate Scenic Steamship Line, which now operate the Red & White Fleet of ferry and tour boats on San Francisco Bay.
+The General Frank M. Coxe was renamed and operated as the SS Frank M. Coxe as a local cruise ship and tour ferry until the 1950s.

 Restaurant

-After retiring as an active vessel, the Coxe was converted to a floating restaurant called the Showboat in Stockton, California.
+After retiring as an active vessel, the Frank M. Coxe was converted to a floating restaurant called the Showboat in Stockton, California.
 The restaurant went through several leases and was operated under several names in various locations.
-At one point it was a dance club catering to the “under 21” patrons.
+At one point it was a dance club catering to the "under 21" patrons.
 In the 1960s and 1970s it was berthed at Jack London Square in Oakland, California, and then moved to Burlingame, California and operated as the Pattaya Princess, a Thai restaurant, in the 1970s and 1980s, closing in 1990.